shangsuru/blog/content/ctf/cyberheroines/index.md

 Goldwasser's pioneering work spans various aspects of cryptography, including the development of [zero-knowledge proofs](https://www.youtube.com/watch?v=fOGdb1CTu5c), which are cryptographic methods that allow one party to prove to another that they possess certain information or knowledge without revealing the actual content of that knowledge.

-For this challenge, we get a webpage where we can query biography's of a given list of of female computer scientists.
+For this challenge, we get a webpage where we can query biographies of female computer scientists.

 ![Source code](ctf/cyberheroines/images/goldwasser-2.png)